 - I grew up in Western New York, moved to Boston, and now live in Bethesda, Maryland, about a 10-mile bicycle commute from the National Mall in Washington, D.C.

-- My favorite regions to visit are New England and New York, Florida, the West Coast, the great national parks of the West, and, now and then, Hawaii.
+- My favorite regions to visit are New England and New York, Florida, the West Coast, and the great national parks of the West.

 - I’ve visited more than 100 national parks across about 30 states and stayed in most of the historic national park lodges.